TheOdinProject/curriculum/nodeJS/express/environment_variables.md

 This section contains a general overview of topics that you will learn in this lesson.

 - Describe what environment variables are and their benefits.
-- Access environment variables using Node's `process` object.
+- Use dotenv to store and make environment variables available in your code.
-- Use dotenv to store and make environment variables available to your application globally.
+- Access environment variables using Node's `process.env` object.

 ### Environment variables